Rep. Marjorie Taylor Greene to Newsmax: Trump 'Only One That Helped' Net Epstein

+"You're talking about Michael Wolff, I would say looking at these emails, you're getting a glimpse into an intricate world of all kinds of people left and right, I think it gives us an interesting glimpse into sort of the spider web of like the deep state and how global politics, because there's all these foreign leaders and countries, he talks about all these like dirty ways that they're making money connecting it," Greene continued to host Van Susteren.

+"I truly believe and I remain confident that Donald Trump is not implicated in any crime here.
+And I stick with that because of the women's statements."

-Rep. Marjorie Taylor Greene told Newsmax Thursday that the House is moving toward an unusual forced vote to release Jeffrey Epstein’s files after a discharge petition crossed the 218-signature threshold, setting up a direct challenge to leadership and intensifying demands for full transparency in the long-running case.
+Greene said the House is moving toward an unusual forced vote to release Epstein's files after a discharge petition crossed the 218-signature threshold, setting up a direct challenge to leadership and intensifying demands for full transparency in the long-running case.

 House lawmakers are preparing for the vote next week after months of reluctance from Republican leaders.
 Greene, a member of the House Oversight Committee and an early signer of the petition, said the procedural move was the only way to guarantee a floor vote on the bill.

-“A discharge petition is a tool that members of Congress can use to take a bill and bring it to the House floor for a vote.
-That's pretty much the only way to take control from the Speaker of the House," she said.
+"A discharge petition is a tool that members of Congress can use to take a bill and bring it to the House floor for a vote," she said.

-“The Speaker of the House controls all other bills.
-The speaker chooses which legislation comes to the House floor for a vote.
-So a discharge petition requires 218 signatures from members of Congress.
-And once you reach the threshold of 218, that pushes the bill out, and it gets a vote on the House floor.”

 "I think it's important for the women, and it's important for transparency.
 To me, it communicates to every victim of rape, every child that has been trafficked, anyone that has been caught in a horrible situation like that, that people do care about you and that there will be justice," she said.

-She added that Democrats had ample time to act when they controlled the House.
-“They had four years to release this stuff.
-So they look like hypocrites when all of a sudden, now they care about the Epstein files.”
+Democrats had ample time to act when they controlled the House, Greene noted.

+"They had four years to release this stuff, so they look like hypocrites when all of a sudden, now they care about the Epstein files," Greene said.

 GET TODAY NEWSMAX+: